Read This First

 Prompt 1: For each of the 5 positions on free will reflected above, provide the 3 most salient talking-points of the position along with 2 common counters to each of those talking-points.

-The central claim is this: Be too pessimistic, ignoring potential nuances in how free will can be understood or emerge, even in a fundamentally deterministic or random universe.
+In plain terms: Be too pessimistic, ignoring potential nuances in how free will can be understood or emerge, even in a fundamentally deterministic or random universe.

-The added editorial insight is that a map is an argument about importance.
+A map is an argument about importance.
 What it puts at the center, what it treats as derivative, and what it leaves unstable all shape how Free Will vs Determinism will be understood.

 Humans possess the intrinsic ability to make choices independent of prior causes or determinism.
 Our decisions stem from an internal agency, underscoring the uniqueness and unpredictability of human action.